ahmadarialdino/ahmadarialdino.github.io/_pages/about.md

 Ahmad Ari Aldino is a PhD Candidate at [the Centre for Learning Analytics at Monash (CoLAM)](https://www.monash.edu/colam), [Monash University](https://www.monash.edu/), Australia.
 He received BSc and MSc in Mathematics from [Universitas Lampung](https://www.unila.ac.id/en/), Indonesia.
 At the same time, he is an assistant professor at the Faculty of Engineering and Computer Sciences, [Universitas Teknokrat Indonesia](https://teknokrat.ac.id/).
 He is also a member of the Data Science Research Group, which aims to generate insights from data, allowing us to discover meaningful patterns and make predictions to support decision-making.
 His research interest includes Applied Statistics, Data Mining, Natural Language Processing, and Image Processing.

 For prospective students: I am always looking for self-motivated students who have a strong interest in Data Science to work with me at Universitas Teknokrat Indonesia.
 If you are interested, please contact me via aldino@teknokrat.ac.id.

+#About Him
+- He is a TOEFL ITP & IELTS tutor with >8 years of teaching experience
+- He is a full stack Data Scientist
+- He is an active speaker on "How to study abroad talk"